SmoooothOperator/Cse15L_Lab1/lab_report_1.md

 # The function of cd, ls, and cat
 **cd no arg** <br>
 In the home directory <br>
-cd is short for change directory, since there is no argument, it does nothing. <br>
+cd is short for change directory, since there is no argument and we are in the home directory, it does nothing.
+If we are not in the home directory and we cd, we will be sent back to the home directoryh. <br>
 ![Image](cd1.png) <br>

 **cd path to directory** <br>